GSG President Answers Tough Questions on the Future of Solar

 What do most people miss, or not see about solar manufacturing that’s an important point to know?

-Panel manufacturing itself is a small part of the quality in solar manufacturing equation.
+Panel manufacturing itself is a small part of the quality of the solar manufacturing equation.
 Advancements in Inverter manufacturing, storage solutions, backup solutions, and battery backup solutions hold equal weight in helping homeowners and businesses alike get the most out of their systems, especially amid changing net metering policies from utility companies.

 Anything further you’d like to add that the above questions have not given you the opportunity to express?